Thomas Stevenson (cricketer)

-Thomas Stevenson (6 June 1804 – 1845) was an English first-class cricketer who played for Cambridge University in one match in 1822, totalling 18 runs with a highest score of 13.
+Thomas Stevenson (6 June 1804 – 1845) was an English cricketer who played for Cambridge University in one match in 1822, totalling 18 runs with a highest score of 13.

 Stevenson was educated at Eton College and Trinity College, Cambridge.
 After graduating he became a Church of England priest and was rector of St Peter's Church, Chesil, Winchester, 1832–44.